-c.
-Laps for all sessions may be timed.
+a.
+All laps for all sessions will be timed.
 A new lap record for a circuit can only be established by a rider during a race.
 Both for practice and for races, the lap time is the subtraction of the time between two consecutive crossings of the plane of the finish line indicated by the line painted on the track.